SiyanH/whiteboard-client-student/README.md

 *Please note that the live demo may take few minutes to start when you visit it.*

-RESTful web services were built on a [Node.js server](https://github.com/SiyanH/whiteboard-server-node) for the client to retrieve courses created by faculty.
+RESTful web services were built on a [Node.js server](https://github.com/SiyanH/whiteboard-server-node) for the client to retrieve courses and quizzes.
 A generic server was also used to provide some of the web services for learning purpose.

 *Please note that only courses added using the [faculty client](https://github.com/SiyanH/whiteboard-client-faculty) or the RESTFul APIs will be shown in the course list.*